-The Fund did not have any capital expenditures in Fiscal 2016 and by its nature is not expected to have significant capital expenditures in the future.
+The Fund did not have any capital expenditures in Fiscal 2016 or in YTD 2017 and by its nature is not expected to have significant capital expenditures in the future.
 Capital expenditures related to Royalty Pooled Restaurants are borne at the operating company (SIR) level.
 The Fund's operating and administrative expenses are expected to be fairly stable and predictable and are considered to be in the ordinary course of business.